 These items should get you started but stay tuned to the Primrose Blog as over the next couple of months we’ll have plenty more tips and how-to guides to ensure you make the most out of autumn this year!

-Alex works in the Primrose marketing team, mainly on online marketing.
+Alex worked in the Primrose marketing team, mainly on online marketing.

 As a psychology graduate it is ironic that he understands plants better than people but a benefit for the purpose of writing this blog.